Illingworth, West Yorkshire: Housing

 The old village smithy stands derelict.
 In the 1970s, some ancient cottages were lost on Church Terrace, as were some farmsteads on the upper west of Keighley Road to make way for the Abbey Park social housing scheme.
 The greater part of this housing scheme has in turn been demolished to make way for private sector housing.

 Housing in Illingworth includes a mixture of social housing: the Halifax council built their estates towards the north of Halifax and more recently new private housing.

 Illingworth is on the whole in what could be described as an attractive setting, the countryside is never far away, and there are many ancient buildings, but the village centre has witnessed severe deterioration of the environment with the aforesaid demolitions of the two public houses, and the "tram shelter". which gave a focal point on Wrigley Hill.

 Sports

 The village of Illingworth has competitive sports teams within the area including Crossleys Juniors (football), Illingworth St Mary's Cricket Club who play in the Halifax Cricket League and Illingworth A.R.L.F.C. (rugby league) who play at Mason Green in the Pennine League.

+Transport

+Buses are run by Team Pennine, First West Yorkshire and First Halifax.